 - cultural adaptation

-Course research and compilation process
+Program research and compilation process

 A core part of the content was derived from direct long form video interviews with individuals from a broad range of cultures, and with managers of diverse teams.
 Pilot versions of the videos were delivered to over 45 people from SBS, MNSW and IES for feedback on cultural, educational and functionality issues, with amendments being made as necessary.
 Robert Bean then review the final content.
-The experiences of the interviewees – real life stories – are expressed in the course as video mashes.
+The experiences of the interviewees – real life stories – are expressed in the program as video mashes.

 CCP – Credentials